shinaaaa/ios_application/README.md

 It made my frist work in swift.

 So.
-It is very sloppy.
+It is very mess.

 I used Alamofire and SwiftyJson.